 The Concrete Pipe Tester was found to be very effective at detecting the degree of deterioration in concrete sewer mains.

 The device was further validated following a successful trial in Western Water’s region.
 It will now be trialled at South East Water, before being offered to the industry.
 IWN is also considering developing a similar tool for larger diameter concrete sewer pipes and manholes depending on industry interest.
 Final deployment occurred at SEW and the trial will be extended to cover larger diameter sewer pipes.
-There is external interest in the Concrete Pipe Tester with IWN.
+There is external interest in the purchasing of the unit, which includes all intellectual property.

 Sharing the learnings